 8. Stair Sprints

-In the perfect scenario you want to change up your daily exercises so as to properly challenge mobility, coordination, endurance and strength.
+In the perfect scenario, you want to change up your daily exercises so as to properly challenge mobility, coordination, endurance and strength.
 Movement should be varied in terms of volume, intensity and type.
 Some days move slowly in many different directions.
-Other days move at a moderate pace for a long period.
+On other days move at a moderate pace for a long period.
 Once in a while try moving as fast as if your life depended on it.

 10 Seconds rest (you can increase this rest period for up to a minute and as you progress drop the rest period down)